-However, “If the intended use of the compostable bag is dog waste AND facilities for composting dog waste are not available to a substantial majority of consumers where the item is sold or distributed”, then claims that a dog waste bag is compostable are "deceptive".
+And, “If the intended use of the compostable bag is dog waste AND facilities for composting dog waste are not available to a substantial majority of consumers where the item is sold or distributed”, then claims that a dog waste bag is compostable may be deceptive".

 Excerpts from the FTC 2012 Green Guides:

-§ 260.13 Recycled Content Claims. (a) It is deceptive to misrepresent, directly or by implication, that a product or package is made of recycled content.
-Recycled content includes recycled raw material, as well as used, reconditioned, and re-manufactured components. (b) It is deceptive to represent, directly or by implication, that an item contains recycled content unless it is composed of materials that have been recovered or otherwise diverted from the waste stream, either during the manufacturing process (pre-consumer), or after consumer use (post-consumer).
+§ 260.13 Recycled Content Claims.
+It is deceptive to represent, directly or by implication, that an item contains recycled content unless it is composed of materials that have been recovered or otherwise diverted from the waste stream, either during the manufacturing process (pre-consumer), or after consumer use (post-consumer).
 If the source of recycled content includes pre-consumer material, the advertiser should have substantiation that the pre-consumer material would otherwise have entered the waste stream.
-Recycled content claims may – but do not have to – distinguish between pre-consumer and post-consumer materials.
-Where a marketer distinguishes between pre-consumer and post-consumer materials, it should have substantiation for any express or implied claim about the percentage of pre-consumer or post-consumer content in an item.

 Example: A manufacturer collects spilled raw material and scraps from the original manufacturing process.
 After a minimal amount of reprocessing, the manufacturer combines the spills and scraps with virgin material for use in production of the same product.
 A recycled content claim is deceptive since the spills and scraps are normally reused by industry within the original manufacturing process and would not normally have entered the waste stream.